The Double Helix: Significance

 Watson was an American molecular biologist, geneticist and zoologist, best known as one of the co-discoverers of the structure of DNA in 1953 with Francis Crick.

 In 1998, the Modern Library placed The Double Helix at number 7 on its list of the 100 best nonfiction books of the 20th century.
 In 2012, The Double Helix was named as one of the 88 "Books That Shaped America" by the Library of Congress.

 Since its publication, The Double Helix has been a controversial account.
-Alhough it was originally slated to be published by Harvard University Press, Watson's home university, Harvard dropped the arrangement after protestations from Francis Crick and Maurice Wilkins, co-discoverers of the structure of DNA, and it was published instead by Atheneum in the United States and Weidenfeld & Nicolson in the UK.
+Although it was originally slated to be published by Harvard University Press, Watson's home university, Harvard dropped the arrangement after protestations from Francis Crick and Maurice Wilkins, co-discoverers of the structure of DNA, and it was published instead by Atheneum in the United States and Weidenfeld & Nicolson in the UK.

 The intimate first-person memoir about scientific discovery was unusual for its time.
 The book has been hailed for its highly personal view of scientific work, and has been criticised as caring only about the glory of priority, with critics claiming that Watson was willing to appropriate data from others surreptitiously in order to obtain it.
 It has also been criticized as being disagreeably sexist towards Rosalind Franklin, another participant in the discovery, who was deceased by the time Watson's book was written.

 The events described in the book were dramatized in a BBC television program Life Story (known as The Race for the Double Helix in the U.S.).